level up (p.v.)

 |

-to be hard at it
+to be in on it

 |